4 Ways to Start an Affordable Natural Diamond Jewelry Collection (with only $500)

 3. Who Says Affordable Diamond Jewelry Can’t Be Exciting?

 No piercings?
-A pair of affordable diamond earring is still within your reach.
+A pair of affordable diamond earrings is still within your reach.
 Like most throwback 1990s fashions (i.e., slip dresses, headbands, bike shorts and fanny packs), ear cuffs have made a comeback.
 Maria Black’s take on the style is punctuated by bright diamonds that highlight its curvy architectural lines.
 And if you do have a piercing or two, all the better.
 A series of diamond stud earrings, hoops or pendant earrings in graduated sizes adds more dimension to your look.

 4. Gradually Add Diamonds with Charm Bracelets